tmpg/secws/lab700/lab700_audit_vault.md

 ![Alt text](./images/img04.png " ")

-We can now configure and start the agent.
+In the SSH window for **secdb**, you can now configure and start the agent.

 ````
 [oracle@secdb ~]$ <copy>cd /home/oracle/HOL/lab08_av</copy>